BigelowLab/ghrsst/README.md

 > “v0.1” (now defunct) demonstrated how you could extract point or small
 > polygons form the NetCDF.
 This new package is only about fetching and
 > reading data from PODAAC, not about extracting points or polygons from
 > the data.
-To leaner more about extraction, see the
+To learn more about extraction, see the
 > [sf](https://r-spatial.github.io/sf/) and
 > [stars](https://r-spatial.github.io/stars/) tutorials.